ScenarioTech/Stage/README.md

 ./test.sh
 ```

-### Contents Guide
+### Guide to Contents

-The directory **/src** contains each stage's source file directory.
-These source files typically reference standard modules and other resources that can be found in **/include**.
+The directory **src/** contains each stage's source file directory.
+These source files typically reference standard modules and other resources that can be found in **include/**.
 Once built, elements of a scenario stage are written to that stage's directory in **out/**.
-Mocha/Chai unit tests for the stage system components can be found in **/test**.
+Mocha/Chai unit tests for the stage system components can be found in **test/**.